jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 Jammer is obviously inspired by HappyFunTimes, but with the following goals in mind:

-- It should be possible to **put the game online** and allow many players to connect to different game sessions simultaneously, without interferring with each other.
+- It should be possible to **put the game online** and allow many players to connect to different game sessions simultaneously, without interfering with each other.
 - Everything should be kept at the **strict minimum**.
 Only the networking part is supported, but it is easy to interface it with a game engine like Phaser for example.
 - Get things done quickly.
-- Good for small projects like a game jam.
+- Good choice for small projects like a game jam.
 Maybe too simple for a bigger project.

 #### How it works